 - 15.02 Supplemental Coverage.
-The Port hereby agrees to the following coverage for police officers only, limited to bona fide duty disability. - (a) For the first six (6) months of a duty disability the Port shall supplement amounts paid by any other benefit program (except personal disability policies not part of this Agreement that are paid for by the individual officer and except any shared leave received by the officer) to a level equal to the base pay rate of the disabled officer.
-Such benefit program offsets include but are not limited to state, federal, or other disability programs to which the Port has contributed such as the Public Employees' Retirement System, and time loss under the Washington State Department of Labor and Industries. - (b) In addition, the insurance premiums paid by the Port for insurance programs covered in this Labor Agreement shall continue on behalf of an officer for the first six (6) months of a duty disability. - (c) This coverage is in compliance with RCW 41.04.510. - 15.03 Light Duty.
-The Port may require officers receiving a disability leave supplement to work light duty, consistent with RCW 41.04.520 and other applicable law.
+The Port hereby agrees to the following coverage for police Officers only, limited to bona fide duty disability. - (a) For the first six (6) months of a duty disability the Port shall supplement amounts paid by any other benefit program (except personal disability policies not part of this Agreement that are paid for by the individual Officer and except any shared leave received by the Officer) to a level equal to the base pay rate of the disabled Officer.
+Such benefit program offsets include but are not limited to state, federal, or other disability programs to which the Port has contributed such as the Public Employees' Retirement System, and time loss under the Washington State Department of Labor and Industries.

+- (b) In addition, the insurance premiums paid by the Port for insurance programs covered in this Labor Agreement shall continue on behalf of an Officer for the first six (6) months of a duty disability. - (c) This coverage is in compliance with RCW 41.04.510. - 15.03 Light Duty.
+The Port may require Officers receiving a disability leave supplement to work light duty, consistent with RCW 41.04.520 and other applicable law.
 The Port may schedule the light duty assignment for ten (10) hour days.
 The Port may schedule the light duty assignment for fewer than ten (10) hour days contingent on the Union's agreement.
-If an officer is unable to perform his/her light duty assignment by reason of an illness or injury unrelated to the duty disability injury or condition, the officer is required to use accrued sick leave. - Return To Work.
-If a Police Officer becomes disabled as a result of duty-disability, the officer will have his/her job rights protected for two (2) years from the date of the disability provided the officer is released to return to work and can perform all the job requirements of a police officer.
-In the event the officer is not able to perform the job requirements of a police officer, the Port will make a good faith effort to find other suitable jobs within the Port for which the employee is qualified.
+If an Officer is unable to perform their light duty assignment by reason of an illness or injury unrelated to the duty disability injury or condition, the Officer is required to use accrued sick leave. - 15.04 Return to Work.
+If a Police Officer becomes disabled as a result of duty-disability, the Officer will have their job rights protected for two (2) years from the date of the disability provided the Officer is released to return to work and can perform all the job requirements of a police Officer.
+In the event the Officer is not able to perform the job requirements of a police Officer, the Port will make a good faith effort to find other suitable jobs within the Port for which the employee is qualified.
 In no event will jobs be created or modified specifically for this purpose.
 This understanding is predicated on a good faith application by the parties involved.